-This may seem obvious, but Led Zeppelin’s eponymous debut, which arrived in U.K. record shops 45 years ago today, is an album full of firsts, beyond the ‘I’ frequently tacked onto its title nowadays.
+This may seem obvious, but Led Zeppelin’s eponymous debut is an album full of firsts, beyond the ‘I’ frequently tacked onto its title nowadays.

-Follow along with us now: In September, Page, singer Robert Plant, bassist/organist John Paul Jones and drummer John Bonham, duly took Scandinavia by storm billed as the “New Yardbirds,” simultaneously trying out new material and testing their mutual on-stage chemistry along the way.
-In October, the as-yet-unnamed group was busy recording these new songs at London’s Olympic Studios for the bargain-basement budget of £1,782.
-In November, and with the help of strong-willed manager Peter Grant, the newly rechristened Led Zeppelin struck a historic contract with Atlantic Records guaranteeing unprecedented control over their career direction.
-In December, Father Christmas came a-calling.
-And, come January 12, 1969, ‘Led Zeppelin’ — the album — was released across Europe!
+Follow along with us now: In September, Jimmy Page, Robert Plant, John Paul Jones and John Bonham duly took Scandinavia by storm billed as the “New Yardbirds,” simultaneously trying out new material and testing their mutual on-stage chemistry along the way.
+In October, the still-as-yet-unnamed group was busy recording these new songs at London’s Olympic Studios for the bargain-basement budget of £1,782.
+In November, and with the help of strong-willed manager Peter Grant, the newly rechristened Led Zeppelin signed a contract with Atlantic Records guaranteeing unprecedented control over their career direction.
+By early January, ‘Led Zeppelin’ was released across Europe.

 Needless to say, much of the record’s unique appeal — then and now — emanates from the unbelievably brisk and volatile conditions under which it was created.
 Therein lies the source of the raw, spontaneous energy that crackles out of its nine combustible tracks, and which determined that ‘Led Zeppelin’ would become the measuring stick by which all future hard rock albums would be compared.
-What’s more, thanks to the unparalleled creative freedom that Page demanded from Atlantic prior to signing on the dotted line along with his band mates, those same nine songs already revealed a band willing to adapt music of every stripe to achieve their high-decibel goals, and one need only review them in sequence to recognize this…
+What’s more, thanks to the unparalleled creative freedom that Jimmy Page demanded from Atlantic prior to signing on the dotted line along with his band mates, those same nine songs already revealed a band willing to adapt music of every stripe to achieve their high-decibel goals.

-So, shall we?
-There’s brutish, thunderous hard rock (‘Good Times, Bad Times’), sensitive neo-folk rock (‘Babe I’m Gonna Leave You’), lustful Delta blues (‘You Shook Me’), nightmare-inducing art rock (‘Dazed and Confused’), vengeful wishes softened by hymnal gentility (‘Your Time is Gonna Come’), percussive Irish instrumental folk (‘Black Mountain Side’), euphorically heavy, post-garage proto-metal (‘Communication Breakdown’), and, more blues of both the condensed (‘I Can’t Quit You Baby’) and epic variety, cobbling spare parts from rock’s earliest roots to birth a powerful, modern paradigm (‘How Many More Times’).
+There’s brutish, thunderous hard rock (‘Good Times, Bad Times’), sensitive neo-folk rock (‘Babe I’m Gonna Leave You’), lustful Delta blues (‘You Shook Me’), nightmare-inducing art rock (‘Dazed and Confused’), a vengeful wish softened by hymnal gentility (‘Your Time is Gonna Come’), some percussive Irish instrumental folk (‘Black Mountain Side’), euphorically heavy, post-garage proto-metal (‘Communication Breakdown’), and more blues of both the condensed (‘I Can’t Quit You Baby’) and epic variety as they cobbled spare parts from rock’s earliest roots to birth a powerful, modern amalgam (‘How Many More Times’).

-Clearly, if all this comprised the opening salvo of the hard rock era, is it any wonder so much diversity would eventually fall under that all-too-limited heading?
+Clearly, if all this comprised the opening salvo of the hard-rock era, is it any wonder so much diversity would eventually fall under that all-too-limited heading?
 Or that such a small number of future bands came anywhere near to challenging Led Zeppelin’s amazing versatility and facility for mixing and hopping hop and between genres, as they please?
-Maybe these acolytes, as well as simply lacking the four Zep members’ sheer, undeniable talents, simply didn’t FREE themselves enough to get the job done?

-In any case, from a practical standpoint, ‘Led Zeppelin’’s unqualified sales success (which saw it breach the Top 10 in both the U.K. and U.S., where it was unveiled two months later), proved just as pivotal, as history would show.
-In one fell swoop, it swiftly silenced early critics and revealed the massive existing market for heavy music, opening the door for countless bands — from Black Sabbath to Deep Purple — to throw commercial caution to the wind and turn their amplifiers up to 11.
-Once those musical floodgates gave way, rock would never be the same, but somebody had to get their first, and that was Led Zeppelin, with this enduring classic of a first album.
+‘Led Zeppelin’ quickly breached the Top 10 in both the U.K. and U.S., where it was unveiled two months later.
+It also opened the door for countless bands, from Black Sabbath to Deep Purple, who then threw commercial caution to the wind and turned their amplifiers up to 11.
+Rock would never be the same.
+But somebody had to get their first — and that was Led Zeppelin, with this enduring classic of a first album.